PROCESSING OF RENAL SAMPLES

 If the biopsy cores are sent to the pathology laboratory for division and processing, they may be placed in a special transport fluid, physiologic saline-moistened gauze, or moistened filter paper carefully folded over the tissue.

 For IF it is recommendable to take at least a fragment of cylinder with several glomeruli or a piece of identified cortex.
-For EM should be taken two small fragments, 1 - 2 mm, with glomeruli.
+For EM should be taken two small fragments, of several millimeters, with glomeruli.
 The remaining tissue is placed in fixative for LM.
 Avoid touching tissue with a fixative-contaminated scalpel or razor blade because this contaminates the tissue for IF.

 In cases with enough renal tissue (wedge biopsies or nephrectomies) it is better to keep frozen more tissue that just the necessary: it is preferable to have suitably processed tissue and does not need it that need it and does not have it.

 For LM the tissue must be fixed, and the most commonly used fixative is buffered, 10% formalin (formaldehyde).
 Some laboratories prefer alcoholic Bouin’s, Duboscq-Brasil or Zenker’s fixatives that provide better preservation of certain morphologic details; we use Bouin’s due to it fixes more quickly and it allows to see better the cellular characteristics.
 However, these fixatives limit recovery of material for EM, immunohistochemistry and molecular studies.
 Some laboratories prefer 4% paraformaldehyde to optimize tissue suitability for LM, IHC, EM, and in situ hybridization (ISH) studies.
 Methacarn, a modified Carnoys fixative (methyl alcohol 60%, chloroform 30%, glacial acetic acid 10%), provides good fixation for LM and EM and should provided recovery of mRNA (Walker PD, et al. Practice guidelines for the renal biopsy.
 Mod Pathol.
 2004;17:1555 [PubMed link]).
 The material processed for LM can serve as reserve material for IHC or EM if either of these other modalities is found lacking glomeruli.
-Formalin fixation and paraffin embedding is not an impediment to detailed electron microscopic evaluation and rapid reprocessing is a relatively simple procedure (Wang NS, Minassian H. The formaldehyde-fixed and paraffin-embedded tissues for diagnostic transmission electron microscopy: a retrospective and prospective study.
+Formalin fixation and paraffin embedding is not an impediment to electron microscopic evaluation and rapid reprocessing is a relatively simple procedure, although in general the quality of the images will be inferior and and there may be more artifacts.
+(Wang NS, Minassian H. The formaldehyde-fixed and paraffin-embedded tissues for diagnostic transmission electron microscopy: a retrospective and prospective study.
 Hum Pathol 1987;18:715–727 [PubMed Link]; Widehn S, Kindblom LG.
 A rapid and simple method for electron microscopy of paraffin-embedded tissue.
 Ultrastruct Pathol 1988;12:131–136[PubMed Link]).

 For paraffin inclusion, tissues can be processed overnight using a protocol for small biopsy samples.
 Alternatively, rapid processing protocols are available, some employing microwave fixation that can be used for same-day processing (Rohr LR, et al. A comparison of routine and rapid microwave tissue processing in a surgical pathology laboratory.
 Quality of histologic sections and advantages of microwave processing.
 Am J Clin Pathol 2001;115:703–708 [PubMed link]).
 It is possible to include in plastic, which allows a better visualization of the microscopic structures; nevertheless, so processed tissue is not optimal for other techniques like immunohistochemistry or ISH.
 In addition, it is a complicated, laborious and expensive method.